Go to our other sites

 During the event, principals explored how best to engage and inspire the next generation of students for success in our changing world.
 This included discussion on how factors such as active learning, assessment for learning, study skills and metacognition are inter-related – and what this means for schools.

-Speakers included Rana Mashhood Ahmed Khan, Minister for Education for the Government of the Punjab, Michael O’Sullivan, Chief Executive, Cambridge International Examinations and Peter Upton, Country Director, British Council Pakistan.
+Speakers included Rana Mashhood Ahmed Khan, Minister for Education for the Government of the Punjab, Michael O’Sullivan, Chief Executive, Cambridge Assessment International Education and Peter Upton, Country Director, British Council Pakistan.

 A Cambridge principal who attended the conference said: "It is a privilege to be here among top national educators, researchers, senior leaders and most of all, the school principals.
 The conference programme covered the essential elements of becoming lifelong learners in a very systematic way.
 I am sure most of the delegates will take a lot of learning from this conference to improve the quality of learning at their schools.”